Decoding Resistor Markings

 Or, if you remember "ROY G. BIV", subtract the indigo (poor indigo, no one remembers indigo), and add black and brown to the front and gray and white to the back of the classic rainbow color-order.

-If you’d rather skip the math (we won’t judge :), and just use a handy calculator, give this a try!
+If you'd rather skip the math (we won't judge!), and just use a handy calculator, give one of these a try!

 |Band 1||Band 2||Band 3||Band 4|

 1 kΩ ±5%

 SMD resistors, like those in 0603 or 0805 packages, have their own way of displaying their value.
 There are a few common marking methods you'll see on these resistors.
 They'll usually have three to four characters -- numbers or letters -- printed on top of the case.

 If the three characters you're seeing are all numbers, you're probably looking at an E24 marked resistor.
 These markings actually share some similarity with the color-band system used on the PTH resistors.
 The first two numbers represent the first two most-significant digits of the value, the last number represents a magnitude.

 In the above example picture, resistors are marked 104, 105, 205, 751, and 754.
 The resistor marked with 104 should be 100kΩ (10x104), 105 would be 1MΩ (10x105), and 205 is 2MΩ (20x105).
 751 is 750Ω (75x101), and 754 is 750kΩ (75x104).